cowdao-grants/rfps/RFP-01.md

     /**
      * Deploy a `SubPool` for a solver and fund it with the minimum required collateral.
      * @notice Deposited collateral consists of `amt` of `token` and `cowAmt` of COW.
-     * @param token The nominated yield bearing token to use for collateral
+     * @param token The nominated token to use for collateral
      * @param amt How much collateral to add to the sub-pool (minimum amount should be
      * confirmed off-chain before calling this function)
      * @param cowAmt Amount of COW to add as collateral (the call will revert if this